dan1229/nextjs-base-blocks/README.md

 While none of these variables are required, it definitely will help make your app look and feel more custom.

+It is recommended to copy and paste this whole block into your `globals.scss` file and then edit the variables as needed.

 #### Dark Mode / Themes